Skip to main content

 This is an information page for families and schools interested in My Emotions and Me

 We are particularly interested in how young people with ADHD and/or autistic traits talk and think about their emotions.
 In My Emotions and Me, we will be collecting ideas and descriptions through our qualitative interview study.
-We will then use these ideas and themes to develop a new self-report questionnaire for young people: the Emotion Regulation in Neurodiversity Index (ERNI).
+We will then use these ideas and themes to develop a new self-report questionnaire for young people: the My Emotions in School Index (MESI)

 The five phases of the study are illustrated below: